 How to finance vehicle modifications

 If you are unable to get your provider to cover the modifications that you make, you still have a few other options on the table to help you pay for any changes needed on your vehicle.
-Worker’s compensation, for example, will usually pay for the cost of any new equipment you need as long as you can prove that your disability is the result of an accident suffered while on the job.
+Worker’s compensation, for example, may pay for the cost of any new equipment you need as long as you can prove that your disability is the result of an accident suffered while on the job.
+Securing this result involves an often complex legal process, however, and a positive outcome is not assured.

 There are also non-profit organizations that advocate for individuals with disabilities that often help cover some or all of the costs associated with vehicle modification.
 By reaching out to your state government office that handles services for people with disabilities, you can learn more about such organizations in your area.

-Aside from this, many car manufacturers offer rebates up to $1,000 on vehicle modifications, so long as the vehicle being modified is less than one year old.
+Aside from this, a number of car manufacturers offer rebates up to $1,000 on vehicle modifications, as long as the vehicle being modified is less than one year old.
 Local dealerships, such as the ones found under the ‘resources’ section of this NHTSA brochure often can point you in the right direction in that regard.

 If all else fails, look into your state’s laws for vehicle modification.
 Often, states will waive the sales tax on such changes if you can provide a doctor’s prescription for their use while others may view the modifications as a tax-deductible expenditure.
 A qualified tax professional can give you more information.